Skip Navigation Links.

 Typically, CDR records are kept for a few months.

-A CDR record is generated only after the call is terminated (for any reasons).
+A CDR record is generated only after the call is terminated (for any reason).

-The Summary Record table removes all caller information and summarizes the CDR information based on toll-free and terminating number.
+The Summary Record table removes all caller information and summarizes the CDR information based on the dialed and terminating number.

-It contains statistical information about calls to toll-free/terminating numbers.
+It contains statistical information about calls to dialed/terminating numbers.
 The reports generation is much faster than CDR-based reports.

 Typically, the summary records are kept for the longest duration (months/years)